HakuryuuDom/quick-load/README.md

 # quick-load
 tera-proxy module to bypass loading screens when teleporting into nearby areas

+# Command
+ql, quickload: turns the module on or off.

 # config
 loadDistance: The maximum distance at which same-zone loading screens will be ignored.